Allied Command Operations (ACO)

 SHAPE is a strategic headquarters.
 Its role is to prepare, plan, conduct and execute NATO military operations, missions and tasks in order to achieve the strategic objectives of the Alliance.
 As such, it contributes to the deterrence of aggression and the preservation of peace, security and the territorial integrity of Alliance.

-Operational-level commands: Brunssum and Naples
+Operational-level commands: Brunssum, Naples and Norfolk

 Tactical-level commands: Izmir (Land), Northwood (Maritime) and Ramstein (Air)